Twelve Standard Sub-traits

 True sub-traits derive from inverted relationships between factors (a sub-trait is at its strongest where one of its factors is high, and the other low), but we can also consider mutual pairs of factors.
 Factor combinations like this give us four further traits from a profile; traits that are at their highest when both their component factors are high, and at their lowest where both components are low.

 For example, consider the factor pair of Influence and Steadiness.
 Both of these have social aspects to their style; High-I's are self-confident and outgoing, while High-S's tend to take a more accepting and patient approach to others.
 There are social aspects to both these factors, so when they are both strongly present in a profile, we can say that that profile is high in Sociability.

 There are four combinations of factors that work like this:

 | S+C||Technical Potential|

 Given that there are four DISC factors, you might expect to see six pairs of factors in this list.
 In practice, the combinations D+S and I+C are omitted.
-These are theoretical opposites, and while their combinations do have characteristic behaviours associated with them, those patterns of behaviour tend to be rather too complex to be easily condensed into a single word or phrase.
+These are theoretical opposites, and while their combinations do have characteristic behaviors associated with them, those patterns of behavior tend to be rather too complex to be easily condensed into a single word or phrase.